a-y-u-s-h/experiments/README.md

 ### 6. Fractal Tree #1 (Functional)
 A simple fractal tree made with recursive function logic, with some controls added to it to make it interesting.

+### 7. 2D Orbital Motion #1
+Implementation of 2D orbital motion of 10 things, moving with different speeds on circles with different radii, with controls.

+### 8. Graph Paper
+Graph Paper made in Canvas, with controls to zoom in or rotate.
+Some use case maybe while simulating something like a CRO machine.

+### 9. Rotating Squares creating 3D illusion
+It's exactly the same as the title..with controls.